Achillegillig/ginna/README.md

 More details are available in the [publication](https://www.nature.com/articles/s42003-025-07671-2)

-Two versions of the atlas are provided: zstats maps (includes overlap) and binary maps (no overlap between networks).
+Two versions of the atlas are provided:

+## GINNA-RSN-Overlap: Original GINNA atlas
-As the networks may overlap, the zstat atlas can be used as a probabilistic atlas. see [examples from nilearn](https://nilearn.github.io/dev/auto_examples/03_connectivity/plot_probabilistic_atlas_extraction.html).
+Voxel-level maps of each individual GINNA network.
+Available a zscore or binary maps [here](/atlas/GINNA-RSN-Overlap) As the networks may overlap, the zstat atlas can be used as a probabilistic atlas. see [examples from nilearn](https://nilearn.github.io/dev/auto_examples/03_connectivity/plot_probabilistic_atlas_extraction.html).

+## GINNA-HardParc-443: region-level, non-overlapping parcellation of the GINNA networks
+Parcellation into 443 regions, each one assigned to 1 GINNA network.
+Accessible [here](/atlas/GINNA-HardParc-443) This version is well-suited for functional connectivity analyses such as functional connectivity prediction of behavior.

 # Community-driven cognitive labeling